lf-edge/adam/README.md

 adam server
 ```

-which will run Adam, listening on the default port of `8080` (it will tell you which when it starts), using the default server TLS key and certificate, looking for onboarding certificates in the default location of `./run/adam/onboard/` and storing registered devices in `./run/adam/device/`.
-All of these options are modifiable via the command-line; run `adam server --help` for options.
+which will run Adam, listening on the default port of `8080` (it will tell you which when it starts), using the default server TLS key and certificate, using `./run/adam/` as its file storage location.
+These options are modifiable via the command-line; run `adam server --help` for options.

 If you prefer to run Adam as a docker container: